A Connecticut Yankee in King Arthur's Court: Introduction to the "stranger"

-Hank is ridiculed at King Arthur's court for his strange appearance and dress and is sentenced by them, particularly the magician Merlin, to burn at the stake on 21 June.
-By a stroke of luck, the date of the burning coincides with a historical solar eclipse in 528 of which Hank had learned in his earlier life.
-In prison, he sends the boy whom he christens Clarence (whose real name is Amyas le Poulet) to inform the king that he will blot out the sun if he is executed.
-Hank believes the current date to be 20 June; however, it is actually the 21st when he makes his threat, the day that the eclipse will occur at 12:03 p.m.
-When the King decides to burn him, the eclipse catches Hank by surprise.
-However, he quickly uses it to his advantage and convinces the people that he caused the eclipse.
+Hank is ridiculed at Arthur's court for his strange appearance and dress, most vehemently by Merlin, and is sentenced to burn at the stake on June 21.
+By a stroke of luck, the date coincides with a historical solar eclipse in 528, of which Hank had learned in his earlier life.
+In prison, he sends a boy he christens Clarence (whose real name is Amyas le Poulet) to inform the king that he will blot out the sun if he is executed.
+Hank believes it is June 20; however, it is actually the 21st when he makes his threat, the day that the eclipse will occur at 12:03 p.m.
+When the king decides to let him burn, the eclipse catches Hank by surprise.
+However, he quickly convinces the people that he caused it.
 He makes a bargain with the king, is released, and becomes the second most powerful person in the kingdom.
-(Twain may have drawn inspiration for that part of the story from a historical incident in which Christopher Columbus exploited foreknowledge of a lunar eclipse.)
+(Twain may have drawn inspiration from a historical incident in which Christopher Columbus exploited foreknowledge of a lunar eclipse.)

-Hank is given the position of principal minister to the king and is treated by all with the utmost fear and awe.
-His celebrity brings him to be known by a new title, elected by the people, "The Boss".
-However, he proclaims that his only income will be taken as a percentage of any increase in the kingdom's gross national product, which he succeeds in creating for the state as Arthur's chief minister, which King Arthur sees as fair.
-Although the people fear him and he has his new title, Hank is still seen as somewhat of an equal.
-The people might grovel to him if he were a knight or some form of nobility, but Hank faces problems from time to time since he refuses to seek to join such ranks.
+Hank is given the position of principal minister to the king and treated by all with the utmost fear and awe.
+He proclaims that his only income will be taken as a percentage of any increase in the kingdom's gross national product, from his efforts as Arthur's chief minister.